dialoguemd/covid-19/src/regions/ca/info/faq/73_treatment.md

 Most people with mild coronavirus illness will recover on their own, but some will require hospital care.

 If you are concerned about your symptoms, you should self-monitor and consult your health care provider.
-They may recommend steps you can take to relieve symptoms.The hospitalization rate is clearly higher than that for seasonal flu so careful self monitoring is required.
+They may recommend steps you can take to relieve symptoms.
+The hospitalization rate is clearly higher than that for seasonal flu so careful self monitoring is required.

 **Vaccine**